mattermost/docs/source/developer/bot-accounts.rst

 How do I convert an existing account to a bot account?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the following CLI command to convert an existing user account to a bot:
+To use `mmctl`<https://docs.mattermost.com/manage/mmctl-command-line-tool.html> to convert a user to a bot use this command:

 .. code-block:: text

-  user convert user@example.com --bot
+  mmctl user convert user@example.com --bot

 In addition to email, you may identify the user by its username or user ID.